The short version

 - Send your message to a third-party AI provider to generate a response (see "Third-party services" below for who and how).

-- Handle real-time voice processing — hearing you, talking back.
-Voice audio is sent to OpenAI or NVIDIA for transcription/synthesis.
+- Handle real-time voice processing - hearing you, talking back.
+Voice audio is sent to NVIDIA NIM for transcription and synthesis.

-- Run AutoMod, stats, and other features that make server life less chaotic.
+- Run AutoMod, stats, and other server-management features.

-- Keep the thing running and catch people trying to break it.
+- Keep the service running and prevent abuse.

 Data protection

-Everything stored on our end is encrypted.
-Access is locked down.
-Nobody's browsing your chat history for kicks.
-Decryption only happens when Jarvis actually needs it to reply to you.
-However — when a message is sent to a third-party AI provider for processing, it leaves our system.
-At that point, the provider's own security and data practices apply, not ours.
+We store only what is required for functionality and safety, with strict retention limits and access controls.
+Stored data is encrypted at rest.
+Decryption only happens when Jarvis actually needs it to reply to you or when automated abuse-detection systems flag a record for review.
+When a message is sent to a third-party AI provider for processing, it leaves our system; at that point, the provider's own security and data practices apply, governed by the policies we link below.

 Retention & deletion